holepunchto/pear-docs/tools/hyperbeam.md

 **`const stream = new Hyperbeam([key][, options])`**

-Make a new Hyperbeam duplex stream.
+Makes a new Hyperbeam duplex stream.

 This stream will auto-connect to another peer using the same key with an end-to-end encrypted tunnel.
 When the other peer writes it's emitted as `data` on this stream.
 Likewise, when user writes to this stream it's emitted as `data` on the other peer's stream.